Solar powered generator

 This page was last updated by Bernard Preston on 18th September, 2021.
-At this time of writing, failure of the grid is an almost daily affair in South Africa.
-There were few more important decisions at our green home than the one we made ten-years ago to build a solar powered generator.
+At this time of writing, failure of the grid is a daily affair in South Africa.
+There were few more important decisions at our green home than the one we made twelve-years ago to build a solar powered generator.
 Apart from anything else it has enabled us to escape the stress and anger seen on so many faces when there is no electricity.

 - United Nations